Biden intends to make his first visit to US-Mexico border | Times Leader

 By SEUNG MIN KIM and COLLEEN LONG

 HEBRON, Ky.
-(AP) — President Joe Biden said Wednesday he intends to visit the U.S.-Mexico border — his first since taking office — in connection with his in Mexico City with the leaders of Mexico and Canada.
+(AP) — President Joe Biden intends to visit the U.S.-Mexico border — his first trip there since taking office — in connection with his in Mexico City with the leaders of Mexico and Canada.

 Biden said upon his return to the White House that he hoped to see “what’s going on” at the border and also planned to make remarks about border security on Thursday.